ignatandrei/patterns/src/patternsSite/docs/patterns/Adapter.md

 # Pattern:  Adapter

-Adapter design pattern allows the interface of an existing class to be used as another interface.It is often used to make existing classes work with others without modifying their source code.
+Adapter design pattern allows the interface of an existing class to be used as another interface.    <br />
+It is often used to make existing classes work with others without modifying their source code.    <br />

 ## Examples in .NET :